John Archer Elmore

 John Archer Elmore (21 August 1762 – 24 April 1834) was an American military officer and politician.
 Born in Virginia to a Quaker father, Elmore nonetheless joined the Continental Army during the American Revolution.

 Biography

 Elmore was born in Prince Edward County, Virginia on 21 August 1762 to Archelaus Elmore and Susannah Morris.
 He joined the Continental Army while still a youth and served in the Virginia Line under Nathanael Greene.
 Elmore was with Green in his tour through the Carolinas, and was present at the Surrender of Cornwallis at Yorktown.

 After the war, he settled in Laurens District, South Carolina, where he was elected to the State Legislature.
+Elmore stood for election to the United States House of Representatives in 1810, but was soundly defeated by John C. Calhoun in what was Calhoun's first Congressional run.
 In 1819, he moved to Autauga, Alabama, where he was again elected as a State Legislator and served there until his death in 1834.
 Part of Autauga County was renamed Elmore County in his honor.